We may earn income from links in this post. Please read this Disclosure for details.

-I’m mostly vegetarian and along with my primarily carnivorous boyfriend (and photographer/driver for this trip) Arnie, we hit the road on a snowy, spring day with big appetites and the goal to try as many wines and dishes as we could in a 24 hour period and squeeze in some much needed relaxation time.
+I’m mostly vegetarian and along with my primarily carnivorous boyfriend (and photographer/driver for this trip) Arnie, we hit the road on a snowy, spring day with big appetites.
+Our goal was to try as many wines and dishes as we could in a 24 hour period and squeeze in some much needed relaxation time.

 A Tasting at Adamo Estate Winery